amandamiotto/2025March-nci-hpc-intro/_episodes/17-parallel.md

 ```
 {: .language-bash}

+> ## Amdahl is Python Code
+>
+> The Amdahl program is written in Python, and installing or using it requires
+> locating the `python3` executable on the login node.
+The Amdahl code has one dependency:
+> the MPI library for Python called __mpi4py__.

+{: .callout}

 ### Note on Python libraries

 NCI do not recommend installing packages directly using pip install.
 Instead,the recommendation is using a python virtual environment in the /scratch, which you can then direct pip install to do your installations into.
 When using pip directly the packages will be installed in the /home/$USER directory and the space allocated for that directory is very limited.

 ## Define where the Python libraries should be installed

+For our next example, we need the library openMPI from Python.
 Let's tell Python to download the python libraries into the /scratch folder.

 If you want to install Python packages under a virtual environment, follow the below procedures: